Diversity in young adult fiction: Importance of diversity

 It is claimed that diversity encourages self-reflection among readers.
 This self-reflection creates a sense of comfort.
 People like to see themselves and identify with the stories they read.
 It is claimed that this is not possible when 85 percent of children's and young adult books feature white characters.
 By featuring multicultural characters experiencing real-life problems, readers can see that they are not alone.
 On the other hand, if diverse experiences are not visible, it further alienates disadvantaged minorities.

 When a reader identifies with a minority or disadvantaged population, seeing characters that resembles their experiences can be empowering.

 Diverse literature can also be a catalyst for acceptance.
 Portraying and reading about characters that are different from the reader helps to reduce stereotypes.
 These narratives alleviate the "otherness" and make the different seem less strange.
 Studies have found that reading about people from different cultures increases empathy.
 This is especially true in fantasy and science-fiction novels because readers are already immersed in a "different world".
 Being surrounded by diverse characters and cultures builds a "tolerance for and appreciation of" those cultures which helps to eliminate prejudice.
 With the increasingly diverse population and more diverse public schools, young adults constantly interact with people that are different than them.

 #ownvoices

 The "#ownvoices" movement, which has spread beyond young adult, promotes books about diverse characters written by authors from the same diverse identity.
 It originated in September 2015 when author and co-founder of the website Disability in Kidlit Corinne Duyvis created the Twitter hashtag #ownvoices.
 Proponents of #ownvoices argue that minority voices have been misrepresented and stereotyped in the past, and a movement spotlighting stories by authors who are part of minority groups can help combat this.

 In recent years, more authors of color are publishing novels, but there has been no significant increase in novels published by marginalized authors in the US.
-In the UK, there have been notable improvements, with the percentage of YA authors of color being published more than doubling over a 10-year-plus period.
+In the UK, there has been a notable increase, with the percentage of YA authors of color being published more than doubling over a 10-year-plus period.